SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Now, we are going to turn the stove on," Pinkie said as she turned on her burner to the four setting.

-Rainbow followed suit, "how long do we wait to pour the batter?"
+Rainbow followed suit.
+"How long do we wait to pour the batter?"

 "A few minutes, but before we place in the batter we want to add some butter to the pan, to keep it from sticking," Pinkie explained.

-Rainbow looked at the butter, "how much do we add?"
+Rainbow looked at the butter.
+"How much do we add?"

-"One tablespoon," Pinkie said before cutting off said amount from the stick of butter.
+"One tablespoon, it's marked on the side," Pinkie said before cutting off said amount from the stick of butter.

 Rainbow copied her.